Texas Tech University Health Sciences Center Nursing Programs - NCLEX Passing Rates and Program Rankings

 TTUHSC is a Center of Excellence in Nursing Education as selected by the National League for Nursing.

-Texas Tech University Health Sciences Center nursing school is a public institution located in Lubbock, Texas.
-Its nursing programs are ACEN, ACME, CCNE and COA accredited.
+The nursing school at Texas Tech University Health Sciences Center is a public institution located in Lubbock, Texas.
+Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at Texas Tech University Health Sciences Center include Adult Gerontology Acute Care Nurse Practitioner, Family Nurse Practitioner, Nurse Midwife, Nursing Informatics, Pediatric Acute Care Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner and Registered Nursing, and the school provides it offerings to students via campus, hybrid and online formats.
-The level of nursing programs offered to nursing students include Accelerated BSN, APRN Certificate, Bachelor, BSN to DNP, Master, MSN to DNP, Post Master's NP Certificate, RN to BSN and RN to MSN level degrees.
+Degree types you can earn at Texas Tech University Health Sciences Center include Adult Gerontology Acute Care Nurse Practitioner, Family Nurse Practitioner, Nurse Midwife, Nursing Informatics, Pediatric Acute Care Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner and Registered Nursing, and the school provides its offerings to students via campus, hybrid and online formats.
+The level of nursing programs offered to nursing students include Accelerated BSN, APRN Certificate, Bachelor Degree, BSN to DNP, Master Degree, MSN to DNP, Post Master's NP Certificate, RN to BSN and RN to MSN level degrees.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.